top of page

 Different assessment options include:

-Consultation Only: For individuals with previous assessment reports and potential previous diagnoses (90 minutes)
+Consultation Only (£450): For individuals with previous assessment reports and potential previous diagnoses (90 minutes) - View Availability & Book

-Qb Check: We offer Qb Check, a computerised test as suggested by NICE guidelines, which is designed to offer objective data for identifying ADHD symptoms.
+Qb Check (£175): We offer Qb Check, a computerised test as suggested by NICE guidelines, which is designed to offer objective data for identifying ADHD symptoms.
 All you need for the test is a compatible laptop (Macbook or PC laptop) with a webcam and a mid-range or higher processor.
 The fee for a Qb check testing is £175 per test.
-This also involves a 30 minute consultation with one of our clinicians over a video call
+This also involves a 30 minute consultation with one of our clinicians over a video call - Please email us for this service

-Fully Comprehensive Autism & ADD/ADHD Assessment: Diagnostic Clinical Interview, Behavioural Observations, Cognitive and Adaptive assessments (including IQ neuropsychological testing, WISC/WAIS, QbCheck for ADD/ADHD symptomatology), ADOS-2 & ADI-R, Detailed diagnostic report, and Feedback session.
+Fully Comprehensive Autism & ADD/ADHD Assessment (£2250): Diagnostic Clinical Interview, Behavioural Observations, Cognitive and Adaptive assessments (including IQ neuropsychological testing, WISC/WAIS, CREYOS Neuropsychological Battery or QbCheck for ADD/ADHD symptomatology), ADOS-2 & ADI-R, Detailed diagnostic report, and Feedback session.
 As part of the assessment, the consultant may also explore other co-occurring conditions such as ODD (Oppositional Defiant Disorder), Conduct Disorder, Anxiety, Depression and/or other disorders.
-This assessment is only offered in-person (see our locations)
+This assessment is only offered in-person (see our locations) - View Availability & Book